-- Member Deductible......\$ 500

-- Family Deductible\$1,000
+• Member Deductible \$250

-- But not more than the Member Deductible amount per member indicated above for any one enrolled family member.
-For any given family member, the Deductible is met either after he/she meets the Member Deductible, or after the entire Family Deductible is met.
+- - But not more than the Member Deductible amount per member indicated above for any one enrolled family member.
+For any given dependent, the deductible is met either after he/she meets the Member Deductible, or after the entire Family Deductible is met.
 The Family Deductible can be met by any combination of amounts from any family member.

-Exceptions: In certain circumstances, one or more of these Deductibles may not apply, as described below:
+Exceptions: In certain circumstances, one or more of these deductibles may not apply, as described below:

-- The Calendar Year Deductible will not apply to benefits for Preventive Care Services provided by a participating provider. - The Calendar Year Deductible will not apply to office visits to a physician who is a participating provider.
+- The Calendar Year Deductible will not apply to benefits for Preventive Care Services provided by a participating provider.
+Preventive Care Services provided by a non-participating provider are not covered. - The Calendar Year Deductible will not apply to office visits to a physician who is a participating provider, if those visits are for treatment for other than pregnancy and maternity care.

 Note: This exception only applies to the charge for the visit itself.
-It does not apply to any other charges made during that visit, such as for testing procedures, surgery, etc.
+It does not apply to any other charges made during that visit, such as for surgery, etc.

-- The Calendar Year Deductible will not apply to retail health clinic when provided by a participating provider. - The Calendar Year Deductible will not apply to urgent care when provided by a participating provider. - The Calendar Year Deductible will not apply to virtual visits when provided by a participating provider. - The Calendar Year Deductible will not apply to diabetes education program services provided by a physician who is a participating provider. - The Calendar Year Deductible will not apply to chiropractic services provided by a physician who is a participating provider. - The Calendar Year Deductible will not apply to acupuncture services provided by a physician who is a participating provider.
+- The Calendar Year Deductible will not apply to outpatient diagnostic imaging and laboratory services when provided by a participating provider at a non-hospital setting. - The Calendar Year Deductible will not apply to diabetes education program services provided by a physician who is a participating provider. - The Calendar Year Deductible will not apply to transplant travel expenses authorized by the claims administrator in connection with a specified transplant procedure provided at a designated CME. - The Calendar Year Deductible will not apply to bariatric travel expense in connection with an authorized bariatric surgical procedure provided at a designated CME.